Alumni Spotlight: Jamie Hamilton

 Versionland: A Satirical Sonic Exploration of “The Hum”

-Versionland, is Jamie’s forthcoming album, a collaboration with Phaedra Ensemble that dives into the curious phenomenon of “The Hum” – an inexplicable, low-frequency noise reported in various parts of the world and often associated with mysterious or supernatural causes.
+Versionland, is Jamie’s new album, a collaboration with Phaedra Ensemble that dives into the curious phenomenon of “The Hum” – an inexplicable, low-frequency noise reported in various parts of the world and often associated with mysterious or supernatural causes.
 In Versionland, Jamie uses this phenomenon as a springboard for a satirical exploration of modern anxieties, conspiracy theories, and internet-age mythologies.

 The album, a prismatic collection of compositions, combines instrumental music, sound design, and texts pulled from thousands of pages of online theories, conspiracies, and re-enactments surrounding The Hum.
 Jamie employed early neural network technology to reinterpret these sources, weaving them into scored pieces, improvisations, and experimental recordings.
 Through a process he describes as “machine listening,” he transformed these recordings into surreal soundscapes, creating a genre-defying, maximalist experience.